rustb0ne/Blue-Team-Labs-Online/Follina/WriteUp.md

 ![[img3.png]]

-Tried using `catdoc` to extract text:
+Then I tried using `catdoc` to extract text:

 ![[img4.png]]